ADDA first pilot product

 Document Accessibility Assistant

 The Document Accessibility Assistant is ADDA's first AI-powered product.
 It is part of the broader ADDA platform, which also offers accessibility consulting, training, and course support.
-The assistant is currently available to a small group of pilot participants only.
+The assistant will soon be available to a small group of pilot participants only.
 It is not yet publicly available.

 The problem